 Visit some Turtles on the Beach in North Shore Oahu

-Speaking of wildlife, one of the top North Shore beach experiences is seeing the sea turtles.
+I love seeing sea turtles, ever since I found the secret turtle town in Maui, I always try to find sea turtles on every island.
 This is actually one of the easiest places to see the sea turtles.
 Skip Turtle Beach (Laniakea beach) and head straight to North Shore.
 Head over to Ali’i beach and check out the turtles.

 Honu, the Hawaiian word for sea turtle, can be found on a number of North Shore beaches.
 The top places to see the turtles are “Turtle Beach” at Laniakea and the west side of Ali’i Beach Park.
 Remember, the animals are protected and it is illegal to touch them.